Distance

 Lewis Falls is without a doubt the best Azusa Canyon waterfall.
 I recommend it for the entire family, assuming the kids are at least 5+ years.

-Since the hike is only 10-15 minutes driving distance from Crystal Lake, I highly suggest you stop by and grab a delicious meal from the Crystal Lake Cafe to complete your adventure!
+Since the hike is only 10-15 minutes driving distance from Crystal Lake, I highly suggest stopping by and grabbing a delicious meal from the Crystal Lake Cafe to complete your adventure!

 - Incense Cedar